Music of Austin, Texas: History

-By November of that year, the first pilot for the iconic Austin City Limits was being filmed with Willie....Billboard Magazine named KOKE “the most innovative radio station in the country;" and Austin had a national reputation thanks largely to the reporting of Rolling Stone stringer Chet Flippo, who seemed to get a dispatch from the Armadillo into every issue."
+By November of that year; the first pilot for the iconic Austin City Limits was being filmed with Willie Nelson, Billboard Magazine named KOKE “the most innovative radio station in the country," and Austin had a national reputation thanks largely to the reporting of Rolling Stone stringer Chet Flippo, who seemed to get a dispatch from the Armadillo into every issue."

 In the following years, Austin gained a reputation as a place where struggling musicians could launch their careers in front of receptive audiences, at informal live venues.
 A major influence during this time was Clifford Antone and the namesake blues club he founded in 1975, at the age of 25.
 Antone's located on Austin's 6th Street fostered the careers of a number of musicians, including Stevie Ray Vaughan.

 Liberty Lunch was a live-music venue in Austin and during its heyday in the late 1970s and 1980s featured all kinds of music, including reggae and ska, punk, indie, country and rock.
 The venue was forced to close to make way for Austin's downtown redevelopment in the late 1990s.
 Since then, Liberty Lunch has attained a legendary status in the history of Austin music.
 Now-defunct Armadillo World Headquarters has attained a similar status.

 Austin's live music scene has experienced a resurgence in the past few years after losing some of its best loved venues (Liberty Lunch, Armadillo and others), a host of new clubs have risen up to continue Austin's rich live music heritage.
 However, The Hole in the Wall, open since 1974 and a live music staple that lent a corner and then finally a stage to Doug Sahm and Blaze Foley, is still operating.
 Places such as the Skylark Lounge, Stubb's, Ginny's Little Longhorn, and a list of others have also become a stalwart of a new generation of live music venues throughout the city.

 The punk/new wave era in Austin began in earnest in 1978.
 The Club Foot played an important role in hosting many of the local punk/new wave acts.
 The city's first two rock/new wave bands, the Skunks and the Violators, made their debut at a University-area club called Raul's in February.